Azure/AzureStack-QuickStart-Templates/sql-2016-ha/Readme.md

 # Create Two SQL Server 2016 SP1 VMs in always-on mode with SQL Authentication.

-This template deploys two SQL Server 2016 SP1 Enterprise/ Developer instances in the Always On Availability Group using the PowerShell DSC Extension.
+This template deploys two SQL Server 2016 SP1 Enterprise/ Developer / Standard instances in the Always On Availability Group using the PowerShell DSC Extension.
 It creates the following resources:

 +	A network security group
 +	A Virtual Network